loreb/zkc-fixes/README.md

 ## Workflow

-The recommended workflow is to create a note that is added to the inbox.
+The recommended workflow is to create a note.
+All new notes are added to the inbox.
 The most recent note in the inbox can be referenced as "head".
+The oldest note in the inbox can be referenced as "tail".

 Ex: